 Although UK law appears to restrict payments to surrogates to ‘reasonable expenses’, the court can (and does) authorise compensation payments

 A legal mechanism which recognises shared intention and enables the intended parents to be the legal parents from birth

 Written surrogacy agreements and other sensible protections before conception

-Prompt recognition of surrogacy children born overseas so none are stateless and there is no long wait to come home
+Prompt recognition of the status of surrogacy children born overseas, ending statelessness and the long wait to come home

-Within the existing non-profit model, more workable rules for surrogacy services and an easing of the advertising restrictions
+More workable rules for surrogacy services and an easing of the advertising restrictions (within the existing non-profit model for services)

 Rights to information for surrogate-born people, in line with those of donor-conceived people